Fitton Field: Attendance

-While historically having high attendance numbers, with many fans from the Worcester area and beyond filling the disproportionately large stadium; in the 1990's an over two decade slump of relatively low attendance began.
-However, with the resurgence of the Holy Cross Crusaders football team in recent years, attendance numbers have began to rebound.
+While historically having high attendance numbers, with many fans from the Worcester area and beyond filling the disproportionately large stadium; in the 1990s an over two-decade slump of relatively low attendance began.
+However, with the resurgence of the Holy Cross Crusaders football team in recent years, attendance numbers have begun to rebound.
 In 2022, in a game against the Fordham Rams football team, Fitton Field posted its highest attendance since the 1980's, with almost 18,000 fans as audience to a revived historical rivalry and Crusader victory.

 The largest attendance at Fitton Field was 27,000 in 1938 which was the last home game for Holy Cross's All-American back, Bill Osmanski.

+Panorama

 Facts and figures

 In 1992, Fitton Field was to be the home of the New England Blitz of the Professional Spring Football League, but the PSFL folded before any games were played.

 Fitton Field was used to film the movie The Game Plan in 2006.

 As of 2022, Fitton Field is the fourth oldest Division I football stadium, surpassed only by Franklin Field, Harvard Stadium and Kyle Field.
 The field also holds the record of being the 15th largest Division I FCS stadium in terms of capacity and by far the largest in the Patriot League.